Avoiding “Fad Diets”

-To begin, you may be wondering.
-“What is a fad diet?”
-The Cleveland Clinic defines this as a diet that cuts out foods that contain necessary nutrients or even completely eliminating a whole food group.
-Some examples of these are the promotion of fat-free, very low-carbohydrate, or high-protein styles of eating.
-Other fad diets may encourage you to focus on only eating one certain food such as cabbage or celery.
+First and foremost, you might be wondering: “what is a fad diet?”
+The Cleveland Clinic defines this as: a diet that removes food that contains necessary nutrients.
+Additionally, they may even completely eliminate a whole food group.
+Some examples of these include promoting fat-free, very low-carbohydrate, or high-protein food intake.
+Also, some fad diets may enforce eating one specific food, like cabbage or celery.

-New diets and approaches to losing weight have become popular in mainstream media, with many of these diets becoming trendy and revamping the way Americans approach their eating habits.
-However, these “fad diets” may be misleading, forcing us to believe we are starting to live healthier lifestyles, when in fact, the large majority of these diets have been proven to be ineffective in providing any long-term benefits to our bodies, and in some cases, could even resulting in unwanted weight gain.
+New diets, and weight loss techniques, have seen a significant increase in popularity in recent years.
+Of course, we see new diets all the time in mainstream media.
+Many of these diets become trendy and revamp the way Americans approach their eating habits.
+A lot of these “fad diets” are often misleading, and convince us we’re starting to live healthier lifestyles.
+However, the truth is that the majority of these diets are ineffective in providing any long-term benefits to our bodies.
+Also, in some cases, could even backfire and cause weight gain.

-These “fad diets,” called such because they become popular as a result of a bestselling book or heavy social media presence, having little evidence to support their claims of helping people to live healthier lifestyles.
-A fad diet promises quick weight loss, and while this could work, they are typically crash diets and involve an unhealthy, unbalanced eating plan.
 Although fad diets have been proven not to work on multiple occasions, people still have faith in quick fixes.
-In fact, according to The Boston Medical Center, about 45 million Americans start a new diet annually, with 50% of these people utilizing some form of a fad diet.
-The same study estimates that despite the use of fad dieting, about 66% of the United States population, close to 200 million people, is still defined as overweight or obese.
+In fact, according to The Boston Medical Center, about 45 million Americans start a new diet annually.
+Additionally, 50% of these people utilize some form of a fad diet.
+The same study estimates that despite the use of fad dieting, about 66% of the United States population (close to 200 million people) is still overweight or obese.

 There are many healthy ways to maintain your weight that do not include fad diets.
-Eating whole, healthy foods and fats in modesty when your body is most active is an excellent approach to healthier eating and losing weight.
+Eating whole, healthy foods, breakfast smoothies and fats in modesty when your body is most active is an excellent approach to healthier eating and losing weight.
 Add on a few hours a week at the gym and our bodies will become healthier.

 It is important to always consult a doctor or physician before beginning a new diet or finding proper ways to lose weight.
 Schedule an appointment at Farmingdale Physical Therapy West and learn about our weight loss services.